Shaders Unchained: Writing Powerful Shaders for Every Platform

 About This Book

-This book completely changed my perspective on Shaders.
-The author's approach to GLSL is revolutionary.
+This book bridges the gap between theory and practice in WGSL, making it ideal for professionals and students alike.
 Even the footnotes were engaging—packed with insights and occasional humor that added depth to the reading experience.
 The pacing was excellent; I never felt overwhelmed by jargon or bogged down by unnecessary detail.

 Key Features